aaronjones111/prebellico/README.md

 # prebellico
-100% Passive Network Reconnaissance Tool
+#### 100% Passive Network Reconnaissance Tool

 ## Challenge your assumptions
-When attacking, auditing or defending modern internal networks, intelligence is everything.
-Understanding the environment can be the difference between successfully penetrating or defending the target environment.
+When attacking, auditing or defending modern internal networks intelligence is everything.
+Understanding the environment can be the difference between successfully penetrating, or defending, the target environment.

 Over the years, internal audit and testing engagements have been operating on various assumptions within switched networks, often driving engagement execution methods.

 But what if these assumptions were wrong?

+What if programs and network gear didn't always do what it's supposed to do?

-What if we could utilize the idle time, the days or even weeks in advance between deployment and engagement execution, the off-hour pauses, to understand the network and reclaim wasted time?
+What if we could utilize the idle time; the off-hour pauses; the days, sometimes weeks, that exist between deployment and engagement execution; to understand the network and reclaim wasted time?

 As attackers, what if we could leverage the realities of modern networks and the things customers do to ‘prepare’ for an engagement (backups, security scans, etc.) through 100% passive methods?

-What if you could gain a foothold into an organization prior to engagement through just listening?
+What if you could gain a foothold into an organization prior to engagement by simply listening?

 Obtaining information about the network in a stealthy manner can be difficult within a mature environment.
 Even during overt engagements, obtaining the information you need within a limited time window can be difficult.
 There are engagement delays, there are poor descriptions, there are poor assumptions, there are simulated or test environments.

-These things can easily lead to unrealistic scope reductions a real-world attacker would not operate out of.
+These things can easily lead to unrealistic scope reductions (intentional or unintentional) and assumptions a real-world attacker would not be subject to.

 ## Who this is for
 Prebellico is great for red teams, blue teams, penetration testers, auditors, defenders and hunters alike; anyone who wants to know more about the network they're in.